purescript-polyform/polyform/README.md

 ## Validation overview

+### Rewrite is coming

+I'm going to try drop `Field.Validation` and replace it with `Form.Validation.Monad` in the next two days...
+Please don't attach too much to the current design ;-)

 ### Form Validation

   In `Polyform.Form.Validation` you can find `Validation` type - a function which in case of success produces final result and a monoidal "form" value.
 In case of validation error it also produces "form" value as a failure representation (this allows us for example to always render our form).
 Our validation result has type: